 Bethann Finley is a Paralegal for York Howell & Guymon and has worked with David R. York since 2002.
 During this time Bethann has assisted David and his clients in preparing complex estate and business planning documents, foundation filings with the IRS, tax returns and adoptions.

 Bethann is an active member of the Huntsman Hometown Heroes, which raises money for the Huntsman Cancer Foundation by running marathons, half marathons and century bike rides.
-Additionally, she is an avid fan of the Utah Jazz, loves to explore local restaurants, art galleries and enjoys urban gardening.
+Additionally, she is an avid fan of the Utah Jazz, loves to explore local restaurants, and loves art galleries.
 Bethann also has two Boxers named Junior and Lola.

-Erica Anderson has worked with Andrew L. Howell for nearly 7 years and has a Bachelor’s degree from the University of Utah in Social Work.
+Erica Anderson has worked with Andrew L. Howell since 2008 and has a Bachelor’s degree from the University of Utah in Social Work.
 Erica has assisted Andrew in preparing estate and business planning documents for clients located throughout the nation.
 Erica also assists Andrew with probate filings, as well as the preparation of complex trusts and gifting documents related to estate and family planning.

 When not in the office, Erica enjoys spending time with her husband, Shade, and their children, Cedar and Olivia.
 She and her family try to spend as much time as possible hiking, backpacking and camping in the beautiful Wasatch mountains and desert of southern Utah with their dog, Jambi.